Haddon Hall: History

 That John Manners' son was John, the 9th Earl, and was made 1st Duke of Rutland in 1703.
 He moved to Belvoir Castle, and his heirs used Haddon Hall very little, so it lay almost in its unaltered 16th-century condition, as it had been when it passed in 1567 by marriage to the Manners family.
 In the 1920s, another John Manners, the 9th Duke of Rutland, realised its importance and began a lifetime of meticulous restoration, with his restoration architect Harold Brakspear.
 The current medieval and Tudor hall includes small sections of the 11th-century structure, but it mostly comprises additional chambers and ranges added by the successive generations of the Vernon family.
 Major construction was carried out at various stages between the 13th and the 16th centuries.
 The banqueting hall (with minstrels' gallery), kitchens and parlour date from 1370, and St Nicholas Chapel was completed in 1427.
 For generations, whitewash concealed and protected their pre-Reformation frescoes.

 The 9th Duke created the walled topiary garden adjoining the stable-block cottage, with clipped heraldic devices of the boar's head and the peacock, emblematic of the Vernon and Manners families.
-Haddon Hall remains in the Manners family to the present day, and is occupied by Lord Edward Manners, brother of the 11th Duke of Rutland, and Lady Edward Manners since they decided in 2016 to relocate to the hall.
+Haddon Hall remains in the Manners family to the present day, and has been occupied since 2016 by Lord Edward Manners, brother of the 11th Duke of Rutland, and Lady Edward Manners.

 The house was Grade I listed in 1951 following the passing of the Town and Country Planning Act 1947.
 The estate and gardens were separately listed at Grade I in 1984 on the Register of Historic Parks and Gardens.

-In 2011 the hall's foundations were identified as needing urgent repairs to mitigate potential damage to the ornate plaster ceiling and central bay of the Long Gallery, but the owners were unable to finance repairs.
+In 2011 the hall's foundations were identified as needing urgent repairs to mitigate potential damage to the ornate plaster ceiling and central bay of the Long Gallery, but the owners were unable to finance these.
 In 2021 a £262,662 grant from Historic England, together with an additional £50,000 from the Historic Houses Foundation, enabled works to be started.